 When you quit, you reclaim the hours you would have lost to smoking.

-Instead, you’d be spending those 60 hours doing things you love, spending time with people you love, and creating healthier habits.
+Now, you can spend those hours doing things you love, spending time with people you love, and creating healthier habits.

 You’ve Saved Money